redis/redis-doc/topics/streams-intro.md

 > XTRIM mystream MAXLEN ~ 10
 ```

-However, **XTRIM** is designed to accept different trimming strategies, even if currently only **MAXLEN** is implemented.
-Given that this is an explicit command, it is possible that in the future it will allow to specify trimming by time, because the user calling this command in a stand-alone way is supposed to know what she or he is doing.
+However, **XTRIM** is designed to accept different trimming strategies, even if only **MAXLEN** is currently implemented.

+As **XTRIM** is an explicit command, the user is expected to know about the possible shortcomings of different trimming strategies.
+As such, it's possible that trimming by time will be implemented at a later time.

-One useful eviction strategy that **XTRIM** should have is probably the ability to remove by a range of IDs.
-This is currently not possible, but will be likely implemented in the future in order to more easily use **XRANGE** and **XTRIM** together to move data from Redis to other storage systems if needed.
+Another useful eviction strategy that **XTRIM** may learn later is to remove by a range of IDs to ease use of **XRANGE** and **XTRIM** to move data from Redis to other storage systems if needed.

 ## Special IDs in the streams API

-You may have noticed that there are several special IDs that can be
-used in the Redis streams API.
-Here is a short recap, so that they can make more
-sense in the future.
+You may have noticed that there are several special IDs that can be used in the Redis API.
+Here is a short recap, so that they can make more sense in the future.

 The first two special IDs are `-` and `+`, and are used in range queries with the `XRANGE` command.
 Those two IDs respectively mean the smallest ID possible (that is basically `0-1`) and the greatest ID possible (that is `18446744073709551615-18446744073709551615`).
 As you can see it is a lot cleaner to write `-` and `+` instead of those numbers.